tshepang/blog/content/She's Out of My League (2010).md

 +++

-I hardly ever enjoy romantic comedies because they tend to be cheap recycled material and this one is no different, except that it\'s actually funny in many places (highlights are the moments with the family), and full of good comic performances, most notably the fat guy.
+I hardly ever enjoy romantic comedies because they tend to be cheap recycled material and this one is no different, except that it's actually funny in many places (highlights are the moments with the family), and full of good comic performances, most notably the fat guy.